 Visiting Scholars gain certain access privileges to the Robert Crown Law Library as described here, Stanford libraries, a computer account, printing privileges at the law school, and the opportunity to audit up to two courses on a non-credit basis with the consent of the instructor.
 Visiting Scholars also are welcome to attend a variety of workshops, colloquia and other academic presentations at the Law School.
 Long term visiting scholars are eligible to use the University’s recreational and athletic facilities, with the exception of the Stanford Golf Course.

 Tuition and Fees

-For the 2015-16 academic year, Visiting Scholars are charged $2,500 per academic quarter.
-The Law School calendar can be viewed here.
+For the 2017-18 academic year, Visiting Scholars are charged $2,500 per academic quarter.
+The Law School events calendar can be viewed here.
 In addition to tuition fees, there is a one-time administrative/visa processing fee of $200.
 Additional US government fees may be required.

 Stanford does not offer any financial aid for Visiting Scholars, nor can the Law School defray tuition.
 Fees are payable in US dollars, in a check made out to “Stanford University”, or by bank wire transfer, and are due upon arrival.

 Prospective visiting scholars must submit the following information in support of their application either by mail or by email (559 Nathan Abbott Way, Stanford, CA 94305 Attn: Lisa Woodcock or by email at email@example.com):

 - A current resume, including a complete list of publications and any significant honors

 - A proposed research agenda (along with an explanation of why the applicant wishes to conduct the research at Stanford Law School)